mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

  - understand the main use-case for this feature; and
  - see good usages of list comprehensions in real code written by real people.

+I also summarised the contents of this article in a cheatsheet that you can get for free [from here][gumroad-cheatsheet].

 <!--v-->
  > You can now get your copy of the ebook “Pydon'ts – Write beautiful Python code” [on Gumroad][gumroad-pydonts]
  > to help support the series of “Pydon't” articles 💪.